Quantum maximum entropy closure for small flavor coherence: Derivation of the Maximum Entropy Closure

 with

-M1 transport requires providing the relation of the pressure tensor\footnote{Technically, the second moment of the number distribution does not have the units of pressure (which is normally defined as the second moment of the \emph{energy} density), but we stick to the name for simplicity.} $P^{zz} = 2 \pi \int_{-1}^{1}{\dd \mu \mu^2 g(\mu)}$ to the number density and flux, which reads for the Minerbo closure $P^{zz} = N - 2F^{z}/Z \equiv \chi(f) N$.
+M1 transport requires providing the relation of the pressure tensor\footnote{Technically, the second moment of the number distribution does not have the units of pressure (which is normally defined as the second moment of the \emph{energy} density), but we stick to the name for simplicity.} $P^{zz} = 2 \pi \int_{-1}^{1}{\dd \mu \, \mu^2 \, g(\mu)}$ to the number density and flux, which reads for the Minerbo closure $P^{zz} = N - 2F^{z}/Z \equiv \chi(f) N$.
+Note that the nonnegative nature of the distribution function leads to the properties $N \geq 0$ and $\lvert F^z \rvert / N \leq 1$, which are conversely the conditions for the maximum entropy optimization problem~\eqref{eq:functional_class} to have a solution~\cite{LareckiBanach}.